MasteryEducation/SecuritiesExamsMastery.ca/content/csc/23/3/index.md

 - [ ] Ability to redeem at any time without penalty.
 - [ ] Unlimited upside on the reference index growth.

-> **Explanation:** MLGICs may provide increases beyond a fixed rate when the index performs well, though they often feature a cap or participation rate that may limit total returns.
+> **Explanation:**( MLGICs may provide increases beyond a fixed rate when the index performs well, though they often feature a cap or participation rate that may limit total returns.)

----

 ### Certain Market-Linked GICs embedded with complex derivative structures: